 - Phenomenological observation.
-Observe reality detaching yourself from the identifications that occur with reality’s various aspects.
+Observe reality as though through the camera lens, detaching oneself from the identifications that occur with the various aspects of reality itself.

 - The practice of perceptual awareness.
-Focus attention during wakefulness on kinesthetic sensations.
+Focus attention during wakefulness on kinaesthetic sensations.

 - The practice of constructive awareness.
 Perceiving reality and the flow of experience as one’s creation.

 - Resolution technique.
-It consists of making the final and absolute decision to maintain a state of uninterrupted awareness during wakefulness and sleep, thinking that all things are of a dream’s substance.
+It consists of making the final and absolute decision to maintain uninterrupted awareness during wakefulness and sleep, thinking that all things are of the substance of a dream.
 It is a practice described in Tibetan dream yoga.

-- To travel.
-Changing your environment or sleeping in a bed other than your own would promote lucid dreams.
+- Travel.
+Changing your environment or sleeping in a different bed than yours would promote lucid dreams.

 - Combined techniques.
-Apply more techniques among those described, according to your sensitivity and experience.
+Apply more than one of the techniques described, according to your sensitivity and experience.

 - The nap.
-It would favour lucid dreaming, mainly if carried out in the morning, anticipating the time of habitual awakening.
+It would favour lucid dreaming, especially if done in the morning, anticipating the time of usual awakening.